RobotnikAutomation/mq_gas_sensors/README.md

 ### 4. Usage

 Once the sketch is running on the Arduino and you have set up the ROS environment, you can start monitoring the gas concentration values.
-The values will be published to two ROS topics (`mq135_CO2` and `mq2_GLP`):
+The values will be published to two ROS topics: `mq135_CO2` and `mq2_GLP`.
+With the following commands you can view the values in real time:

 ```
 (Terminal 3) rostopic echo mq135_CO2
 (Terminal 4) rostopic echo mq2_GLP
 ```
-WIth the above commands you view the values in real time.
+Note that each sensor has the ability to detect multiple gases, so when there is a mixture of gases present, the readings represent the sum of the concentrations of all the gases, and it is not possible to determine the specific concentration of each individual gas.

 ### 5. Troubleshooting